Over-Run/overrungl/README.md

 ## Introduction

-Overrun Game Library is a high-performance library implemented with Java 24, which enables cross-platform access to a set of C/C++ library bindings, providing various useful utilities.
+Overrun Game Library is a high-performance library implemented with Java 24, which enables cross-platform access to a set of C library bindings, providing various useful utilities.

 ### Comparing with LWJGL 3